404src/exocore/_articles/ccna-summary.md

 ![](/images/fiberopticstandards.png)
 ![](/images/UTPvsFiberoptic.png)

+Infrastructure:

+**T1** connections use the copper wire infrastructure of the public switched network (PSTN) to provide a maximum throughput of 1.544 Mbps.

+To achieve the 1.544-Mbps rate, T1 connections encapsulate data in DS1 siggnaling frames.
+DS1 signaling frames use 24 DS0 channels and one framing bit.
+Each of the 24 DS0 channels transfers eight bits of data at a time.
+The inclusion of the framing bit raises the total amount of data in a single DS1 frame to 193 bits.
+T1 connections transmit 8000 DS1 frames per second, which brings the total throughput to 1.544 Mbps.

+**T1** connections typically transfer data across two pairs of shielded copper wires, which extend from he service provider to the customer.
+One pair of wires within the T1 line is used to send data, and the other pair is used to receive data.

+**Cable** connections use a coaxial line from the service provider to the customer to provide Internet access.
+Originally, cable providers offered only television service.
+Providers realizedd tha coaxial lines offered enough bandwidth to support simultaneous television and Internet service.

+However, before cable providers could start offering Internet service, they had to redesign their infrastructure to allow for two-way communications.
+One of the infrastructure changes was the introduction of the cable modem.

+Cable modems are used to convert an analog signal from the provider into a digital signal that can be used by a computer and vice versa.
+Cable modems provide speeds of up to 27 Mbps, making cable one of the fastest options for home Internet service.

+**Digital Subscriber Line (DSL)** uses the copper wire infrastructure of the PSTN (Public Switched Telephone Network).
+However, DSL solutions can provide a maximum throughput hat is higher than 1.544 Mbps.
+Filters must be installed on each telephone outlet in order to segregate a DSL Internet signal and a telephone voice signal.

+In order to receive DSL service, the subscribers must have a DSL modem installed at their home or office.
+The DSL modem is used to convert signals originating from a computer into a frequency that can be transmitted over the DSL line without interfering with other types of transmissions.

+DSL upload speeds are typically slower than DSL download speeds.
+DSL service is available in a variety of forms including Asynchronous DSL (ADSL), Synchronous DSL (SDSL), and Very-high-data-rate DSL (VDSL).

+**Satellite-based** Internet service downloads are received wirelessly through the use of a dish antenna.
+Satellite Internet service is typically slower than cable, DSL, or T1 connections.
+In addition, because satellite transmissions do not transmit over a physical medium, they are highly susceptible to latency and interference.
+However, satellite is a long-distance option for areas where the necessary infrastructure for other types of Internet service is absent, such as rural areas.

+**Cellular** Internet service has become a less expensive alternative for some in rural areas who are capable of receiving 3G, 4G, or 4G LTE signals.
+In addition, celllar Internet is a common means of Internet access for people who travel frequently.

 ### 1.3.a Single-mode fiber, multimode fiber, copper
 SFP Transceiver (SFP = Small Form-Factor Pluggable) - connector used for fiber-optic ports on a switch, connects to Fiber-Optic cabling.